 - Location: 22 miles east of Revelstoke off Trans Canada Highway 1 in Albert Canyon.

-- Tip: A wide variety of accommodations are available at this location including a campground, RV park, cabins and a mountain chalet.
+- Tip: A wide variety of accommodations are available at this location including a campground, RV park, BC cabins, and a mountain chalet.

 - Price: $14.50 for a single adult swim. $20.50 for an adult day pass.